HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/check-for-updates.markdown

 ## Updating HandBrake on Linux

 The Linux version of HandBrake does not have a built-in update checking feature.
-Your Linux distribution's package manager will handle any updates to the official PPA.
+Updates are provided via FlatPak bundles.

 <!-- /.system-linux -->
 <!-- .system-macos -->